bccfilkom-be/bccli/README.md

 ## Command Overview

 ### Initialize a new project
-The ``init`` command sets up the initial project structure, making it easy to start developing right away.
-By simply running the following command:
+The ``init`` command sets up the initial project structure.

 ```bash
 bccli init todo
 ```

-This will create the project structure inside todo folder with the following structure:
+This will create the project structure inside ``todo`` folder with the following structure:
 ```bash
 todo/
 ├── cmd/